-Cambridge Archive Editions Ltd - UK publishers of primary source
+Cambridge Archive Editions Ltd - UK publishers of primary source research collections

 Cambridge Archive Editions is now an imprint of Cambridge University Press.
 Cambridge University Press, founded by a royal charter granted to the University of Cambridge by King Henry VIII in 1534, is the oldest printer and publisher in the world, having been operating continuously since 1584.

 Cambridge University Press is one of the largest academic publishers globally, its purpose to further the University's objective of advancing learning, knowledge and research, and thus the change will bring major benefits for our customers, as it will provide stability in the years to come, allowing us to develop content which is even more rich and diverse.
 Moreover, we will be taking advantage of Cambridge's history of innovation, by working with them to make our material available online, to make access even easier.

 For further information on Cambridge University Press, go to www.cambridge.org